 What import taxes & duties apply when I order from Velorbis?

 Velorbis is a Danish legal entity with bicycle production in Germany (both countries are located inside the EU).
 Prices on the various Velorbis websites do not include local import taxes and duties that could apply in destination countries outside the EU.
 If you are unsure, please check with your local customs authority before ordering.
-The Danish, Swedish, UK, German, and EU website prices are shown in local currencies and include 25% VAT.
-The Norwegian and US website prices are shown in local currencies but without the 25% VAT.
+The Danish, Swedish, German, and EU website prices are shown in local currencies and include 25% VAT.
+The Norwegian, the UK and the US websites all show prices in local currencies but without the 25% VAT.
 Import into a country outside the EU could be subject to local VAT charges on the total amount of the invoice.
 Additional import duties may also apply, at the discretion of the local customs authorities.
-When ordering from Switzerland, you shall purchase the goods through velorbiseu.com.
+When ordering from Switzerland, you shall purchase the goods through velorbis.com.
 Here the prices are disclosed in Euro inclusive 25% tax.
 When you select Switzerland during checkout the 25% VAT is automatically removed.